 In the 1950s prisoners received better education, food and services, and prison psychologists were appointed.
 However, the prison population grew as the crime rate rose.
 Prisons became overcrowded, and in 1965 Mt Eden inmates rioted and burned the prison.
 Drugs, gangs and violence became problems.

 In the 19th century very few Māori were imprisoned.
-However, numbers rose over the 20th century, and in 2011, 51% of prisoners were Māori (compared with 15% of the total population).
+However, numbers rose over the 20th century, and in 2011, 51% of prisoners were Māori (who made up 15% of the total population).